 My 3-year-old son and I have enjoyed many seasons of Little Diggers.
-We have learned new things together and have had a lot of fun with the projects—but our favorite project so far this year was with insects.
+We have learned new things together and have had a lot of fun with the projects—one of our favorite projects was with insects.
 We got up close and personal with ants, butterflies, grasshoppers, and ladybugs.
-The instructor set up habitats in mesh containers where we could look at each group of insects with magnifying glasses and two-way viewers—the same tools real scientists use every day!
+The instructor set up habitats in mesh containers where we could look at each group of insects with magnifying glasses and two-way viewers—the same tools real scientists use every day.

 You can build your own model insect at home, too.
 Here’s what you’ll need:

 - An egg carton—Cut into strips of three eggs-worth.
 You can get four insect bodies out of one egg carton, so you can explore and make more than one kind of insect.

 - Coffee filters—Cut these each into six pieces for wings.
 You can see how to cut them from the photo of our completed insect below.

 - Pipe cleaners—Cut these into 3-inch pieces for legs.

 - Craft supplies to decorate and color your insect—Use feathers, googly eyes, crayons, gems, and tacky glue.
 Insects come in all shapes and sizes from simple black ants to very colorful, shimmery beetles.
 Have fun creating!

 As we built our insect and decided what it should look like, we talked about the different parts of our particular insect.
 We put antennae and one eye on the head, a feather and another eye on the thorax, and wings on the abdomen—and this was fine by me!
 While he was hesitant to put parts where they should go, he said “head,” “thorax,” and “abdomen” out loud as we built and talked about our insect.
 He was very proud of this final specimen.